-RTDs or Resistance temperature detectors measure the temperature by correlating the resistance of the RTD element with temperature.
-RTD element is made of pure metals such as platinum, nickel or copper.
-An air conditioning evaporator unit uses this type of probe sensor.
+Besides, RTDs or Resistance Temperature Detectors also measure the temperature.
+However, they do so by correlating the resistance of the RTD element with temperature.
+However, pure metals such as platinum, nickel, or copper make the RTD element.
+For example, an air conditioning evaporator unit uses this type of probe sensor.

-Furthermore, engine sensors provide the Engine Management System with vital data parameters in real time.
-These engine sensors continuously monitor the engine parameters.
+Besides, the engine sensors provide the Engine Management System with vital data parameters in real-time.
+Further, these engine sensors continuously monitor the engine parameters.
 They also provide the ECU with changes that occur in the data from time to time.
-Based on these inputs, the ECU re-calculates the correct air-fuel ratio, ignition timing and the amount of fuel required by the engine under various load conditions.
+Based on these inputs, the ECU re-calculates the correct air-fuel ratio.
+In addition, it re-calculates the ignition timing.
+Besides, it also calculates and supplies the proper amount of fuel to the engine under various load conditions.

 Name of the Sensor